How To Iron a Patch on Jeans

 Step 1: Create Your Iron-on Patch

 The first step, arguably the most fun, is all about getting creative and allowing your unique taste to shine.
 Thanks to materials like flock vinyl, it’s easier to be more creative when it comes to iron-on patches.
-At The/Studio, you can craft an exciting design for youriron-on patches with the help of expert designers.
+At THE/STUDIO, you can craft an exciting design for your iron-on patches with the help of expert designers.

 It doesn’t matter if you’re in a cafe and you draw a design on the back of a napkin or if you’ve been working on it for weeks; no matter where inspiration strikes, designers will help to perfect your design!